Home

 The structure you see now may look obvious but it took what felt like a thousand iterations to get there.
 I was trying to arrange these blocks in a way that supported a clear mental model and a UI that felt intuitive and digestible.

 These sketches were done on a plane.
-I ran out of paper and ended up sketching the final solution on a napkin.
+I ran out of paper and ended up sketching the final solution across a few napkins.

 Solution • 3 Panel Structure